PavanRangani/docs/docs/prd/tax/entity-status.md

   - Parents are at top and kids are at bottom
   - for both group records are sorted in alphabetical order
 - If a legal entity has 2 different form number tax returns in the same year, both will appear in separate lines.
 Do not repeat the name of the entity in this case.
 - On hover shows hover effect.
-On click open that tax return.
+On click open that tax return in same legal entity.
 - Show proper message for Grantor types trust.
 - List the joint section as first for both Joint and Individuals.
-- For Grantor type trust, any of the column except `Entity` and `Role` is not applicable.
+- For Grantor type trust
+  - any of the column except `Entity` and `Role` is not applicable.
 So show proper message for other.
+  - It won't be clickable.
+Show normal cursor on hover it.

 ## UI Rule